Medical Policy: 02.04.46

 Geno typical women with a past history of idiopathic (unprovoked) or recurrent VTE are at relatively high risk of recurrent thrombosis and should receive thromboprophylaxis antepartum regardless of thrombophilia status.
 For geno typical women with a prior VTE associated with estrogen-progestin contraceptive use or pregnancy, there is a recommendation for prophylactic anticoagulation whether or not a thrombophilic defect is identified.
 Therefore, the knowledge of defect status does not affect treatment.

 Given the low absolute risk of VTE, and the defined risks of anticoagulation, it is not possible to define a clinical situation in which the benefit of testing clearly outweighs the risk.
 Because of the lack of documented clinical utility, evidence for genetic testing for inherited thrombophilia is considered insufficient to demonstrate improvement in net health outcome.
-There is insufficient evidence in the published peer-reviewed scientific literature to determine how testing for mutations in the Factor V Leiden gene, the Prothrombin gene, or the MTHFR genes guides decisions in the clinical setting related to disease treatment, management or prevention.
+There is insufficient evidence in the published peer-reviewed scientific literature to determine how testing for variations in the Factor V Leiden gene, the Prothrombin gene, or the MTHFR genes guides decisions in the clinical setting related to disease treatment, management or prevention.

 Studies that show how test results impact treatment decisions and how these modified treatments improve net health outcome compared with no testing are required.
 Surveys of physicians indicate that a substantial number order thrombophilia testing with the intent of influencing management, but specific management changes and the impact of those management changes on outcomes are uncertain.
 According to existing evidence and recent evidence-based guidelines, the presence of inherited thrombophilia is not an important factor in determining the optimal duration of anticoagulation in patients with VTE.